fzn0x/hypf/README.md

 Supertiny (4kB minified & 0 dependencies) and strong-typed HTTP client for Deno, Bun, Node.js, Cloudflare Workers and Browsers.

+The most flexible fetch wrapper that allows you to have more than one practice to get things done!

 ## Get Started

 ```sh